Animal Welfare Rules

 • Animal Health & Welfare Act 2013 (Ireland)

-• Welfare of Animals Act (NI) 2011
+• Welfare of Animals Act (Northern Ireland) 2011

 • Consumer Protection Act 2007

-• European Directive 2005/29/EC on Unfair Commercial Practices
+• Directive 2005/29/EC on Unfair Commercial Practices

-• IPAAG Pet Advertising Standards (Ireland)
+• IPAAG Pet Advertising Standards

-Breaches may result in account termination and referral to relevant authorities
+Breaches may result in account termination and referral to relevant authorities.

 13. Updates

-Users are encouraged to check regularly for updates
+Users are encouraged to review them regularly.

 Contact

-For welfare or advertising compliance questions, contact:
+For animal welfare or advertising compliance queries, please contact:

 Cats.ie Welfare & Compliance Team